saltyorg/docs/docs/saltbox/install/install.md

 Please read through these steps before executing any of them, just to get a grounding in what is going to happen throughout the process.
 It could be that things in later steps inform your decisions in earlier steps.

-Broadly, the base installation consists of six steps:
+Broadly, the base installation consists of these steps:

 1. Installing [dependencies](#step-1-dependencies)
 2. Preparing your [configuration file(s)](#step-2-configuration)